thuanalg/simplelog-topic/simplelog-topic.md

 ### Organizational
 - Does this proposal require a new repository?
 No.
-- Which repositories are expected to be modified to execute this design? `phosphor-logging`
+- Which repositories are expected to be modified to execute this design?
+Any.

 ### Testing and Validation
 - [Benchmarks on Windows, Linux, macOS vs spdlog](https://github.com/thuanalg/simplelog-topic/blob/main/README.md#benchmarking-performance)